tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 you to introspect and transform types and the abstract syntax tree before handing them off to later stages of the compiler pipeline.
-We use this to good effect in order to check that argument and return types on the Java side line up with those on the Haskell side, and *vice versa*.
+We use this to good effect in order to check that argument and return types on the Java side line up with those on the Haskell side (and *vice versa*).

 [inline-java-tutorial]: ./2017-09-15-inline-java-tutorial.html
 [inline-java-stackage]: https://www.stackage.org/package/inline-java